oddlo0p/Radiosical/README.md

 * Tape/Hot Glue if tags are meant to be permanently attached
 * Material of your choice used to encase the RFID tags (I will be using cardboard)
 * OPTIONAL: Beginner sheet music

+*Basic Python knowledge may be required.*

+Safety Concerns